jimfinnis/DiamondApparatus/README.md

 ### diamond show _name_
-This will wait for data to be present for the topic _name_, and will print it to stdout.
+This will wait for data to be present for the topic _name_, and will print it to stdout as CSV.
 If the server exits, the wait will abort;
 if the server already has data for this topic, it will send it to the program and the wait will be brief.

-### diamond listen _name_
+### diamond listen [-s] [-h] _name_
 This will start a loop listening for changes with a frequency of 10Hz.
-Changed data will be written to stdout.
+Changed data will be written to stdout as CSV.
 If the server exits, the program will exit.
 It can be killed with the usual signals.
+The header line can be suppressed with the -h option, and slashes in the topic name can be replace with "." with -s (this is for loading the CSV into R).

 ### diamond version
 Will print the current version number and name, and exit.